-2.5 If you remain unsatisfied with our response, you have a right to contact the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ, about your complaint.
-Any complaint to the Legal Ombudsman must normally be made within six months of receiving a final written response from us about your complaint.
-For further information you should contact the Legal Ombudsman on 0300 555 0333 or at www.legalombudsman.org.uk.
+If you remain unsatisfied with our complaint response, you have a right to contact the Legal Ombudsman at PO Box 6806, Wolverhampton, WV1 9WJ, about your complaint.
+Any complaint to the Legal Ombudsman must normally be made by you, within six months of receiving a final written response from us about your complaint.
+For further information you should contact the Legal Ombudsman on 0300 5550333 or at www.legalombudsman.org.uk.

 Please note that the Legal Ombudsman will not deal with a complaint where:

-Provided the date of awareness or the date of the act or omission is after 6th October 2010
+- More than 3 years from the date you should have known about the complaint – provided the date of awareness or the date of the act or omission is after 6th October 2010.

-2.6 If we have to change any of the above timescales we will let you know and explain the reasons for the change.
+- If we have to change any of the above timescales we will let you k now and explain the reasons for the change.

 If you are concerned about our behaviour or us treating you unfairly you have the right to contact the Solicitors Regulation Authority at www.sra.org.uk/consumers/problems.page